unaimillan/Visual-Circuit-Designer/docs/automation/continuous-delivery.md

      This is the branch where we add features and test them to see if there are any bugs.
 If there are no bugs, then this branch is merged with the ```main``` branch.

+## <div align="center"> Deployment procedure</div>

+Automatic deployment is done through the [Coolify](https://coolify.io/) webhook that is triggered on repository push events. `docker-compose.yml` from the repository root is deployed.